-If you’ve got some extra space in your house since the kids left home, then why not consider turning into a bed and breakfast?
+If you’ve got some extra space in your house, then why not consider turning it into a bed and breakfast?
 This is a great way to make use of unused space whilst providing people with a home-away-from-home experience on their travels.

-- Fire regulations – in order for your home to become fit for public use, you will need to make sure that you inform your local fire service that you are setting up a B&B. They will then come and make sure that you’re home is as fire safe as possible.
+- Fire regulations – in order for your home to become fit for public use, you will need to make sure that you inform your local fire service that you are setting up a B&B. They will then come and make sure that your home is as fire-safe as possible.